enemonsieur/offis_repo/AREAS/grey matters/Work in Progress.md

 	3. People that want a healthier brain.
 	4. Rich Cameroonian wanting better taste of their culture
 2. Create an avatar of those MOFO
+	1. People that want to focus long enough to finish projects/courses
 3. Check how big the market is and ajust the audience
 	4. Medium big for focus longer
 4. Find relevant content people used online